How Farnborough became a business airport and plans for the future.

-We refused permission for such an increase, but the airport operator appealed successfully and in February 2011, the Secretary of State granted permission, allowing the increase to go ahead.
-The appeal decisions are set out below:
+Rushmoor Borough Council refused permission for such an increase, but the airport operator appealed successfully and in February 2011, the Secretaries of State for Communities and Local Government, and for Transport granted permission, allowing the increase to go ahead.
+The appeal decision and associated Legal Agreement are set out below:

-Application for the variation of Conditions 5 and 22 attached to the 2009 consent
+Permission for the variation of Conditions 5 and 22 attached to the 2011 decision

 In 2020, an application was submitted to vary conditions 5 and 22 under Section 73 of the Town and Country Planning Act, attached to the planning permission given in 2011.
 The application also included the removal of some planning conditions that had been discharged or become unnecessary since the planning permission was granted.

-The application was granted in March 2022 and has resulted in new planning permission for the entire operation of the airport.
-All obligations attached to the 2011 planning permission through the section 106 agreement have been transferred.
-In addition, the limitations on the number of aircraft movements remain unchanged.
+The permission was granted on 22 February 2022 and is now the planning permission for the entire operation of the airport.
+All obligations attached to the 2011 planning permission through the section 106 agreement have been transferred by way of a deed of variation.
+The limitations on the number of aircraft movements remain unchanged.

-A summary of how the conditions have changed is detailed below:
+A summary of how the conditions have changed is set out below: